VOLCANIC

 Southeast of Thumb Geyser, Collapsing Pool adjoins.
 In 1959 the collapse of its sinter rim into the pool was caused by the strong Hebgen Lake earthquake.

-Collapsing Pool Yellowstone
+Collapsing Pool, Yellowstone

 Percolating Spring Yellowstone

-Percolating Spring
+Percolating Spring in 2013

-Ledge Spring Yellowstone
+Ledge Spring, Yellowstone

 Last in the row before the Paint Pots open up is Surging Spring.
 Activity consists of a splashing up to 1 m (3 feet) high, but is rarely observed.
 A small feature between Surging Spring and the boardwalk, which developed at the end of 2010, seems to dry up already (see lower left corner of the photo).